By Jerry Schill

 As for the North Carolina Wildlife Federation, not long ago Robin Hayes, former North Carolina G.O.P.
 Chairman, was listed as a “special advisor”.

-Still Not Doing Enough?
-Do Not Succumb to the Lies!
 Proactive means to be positive, upbeat, and preemptive.
 Those aren’t words normally associated with commercial fishermen, especially in today’s regulatory environment.
-Many can’t see the wisdom of working within the...
+Many can’t see the wisdom of working within the process due to a perceived notion that it won’t do...

-Prophetic OR Pathetic?
-In February of 2019 the Coastal Conservation Association (CCA) produced and widely circulated a chart titled “Expected November 1, 2019 Recreational Fish Limits by State” comparing North Carolinas bag limits to those in 8 other States from...
+In February of 2019 the Coastal Conservation Association (CCA) produced and widely circulated a chart titled “Expected November 1, 2019 Recreational Fish Limits by State” comparing North Carolinas bag limits to those in 8 other States from Virginia to Texas.
+The chart...